How many pounds of 25 percent WP must you add to 100 gallons of water to achieve a 1 percent active ingredient mixture?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-To determine how many pounds of a 25 percent wettable powder (WP) you need to add to 100 gallons of water to achieve a 1 percent active ingredient mixture, you first need to establish the total amount of active ingredient desired in the final solution.
+To determine how many pounds of a 25 percent wettable powder (WP) are needed to achieve a 1 percent active ingredient mixture in 100 gallons of water, we start by calculating the total amount of active ingredient desired in that water volume.

 Subscribe